 Explaining Electric & Plug-In Hybrid Electric Vehicles

-Electric vehicles (EVs) have a battery instead of a gasoline tank, and an electric motor instead of an internal combustion engine.
-Watch this video to learn how electric vehicles and different types of plug-in hybrid electric vehicles work.
+Watch the video to learn how electric vehicles and different types of plug-in hybrid electric vehicles work.

-- Emissions: EVs produce no tailpipe emissions.
+EVs produce no tailpipe emissions.
 While charging the battery may increase pollution at the power plant, total emissions associated with driving EVs are still typically less than those for gasoline cars—particularly if the electricity is generated from renewable energy sources like wind.

 Some PHEVs operate exclusively, or almost exclusively, on electricity until the battery is nearly empty.
-Then gasoline is burned in the engine to provide additional power.
-Other PHEVs—sometimes called “blended mode” PHEVs—use both gasoline and electricity to power the vehicle while the battery is charged.
+Then, gasoline is burned in the engine to provide additional power.
+Other PHEVs—sometimes called “blended mode” PHEVs—use gasoline and electricity together to power the vehicle while the battery has charge.

 - The Department of Energy My Plug-in Hybrid Calculator and

-The University of California, Davis EV ExplorerExit can help you determine if a PHEV is right for you.
+The University of California, Davis EV Explorer Exitcan help you determine if a PHEV is right for you.
 Compare different vehicles to get yearly fuel costs customized to your commute, frequency of travel, and charger access.